IloBe/Meme_Generator/README.md

 Furthermore, we actual preprocess our images - default ones of .jpg dogs and .png wolfs are given - using `Pillow`.

+As font .ttf file standard arial is added.

+Regarding the project structure, some files and directories are relevant for development but not for the application, like log files or the mypy cache directory.
+They are excluded via .gitignore files.

 **Our main modules are:**
 #### 1.1 Quote Engine
 The Quote Engine module is responsible for ingesting many types of files containing quotes.